jbcodeforce/shift_left_utils/docs/command.md

 * `--force-ancestors / --no-force-ancestors`: When reaching table with no ancestor, this flag forces restarting running Flink statements.  [default: no-force-ancestors]
 * `--cross-product-deployment / --no-cross-product-deployment`: By default the deployment will deploy only tables from the same product.
 This flag allows to deploy tables from different products.  [default: no-cross-product-deployment]
 * `--dir TEXT`: The directory to deploy the pipeline from.
 If not provided, it will deploy the pipeline from the table name.
 * `--sequential / --no-sequential`: By default the deployment will deploy the pipeline in parallel.
-This flag will deploy the pipeline in sequential.  [default: no-sequential]
+This flag will deploy the pipeline in sequential.  [default: sequential]
 * `--help`: Show this message and exit.

 ### `pipeline build-execution-plan`